Art Therapy – An Easy, Fun, and Relaxing Exercise

-If you seek further deep healing through the methods of art therapy, I encourage you to participate in a group or individual session guided by a certified art therapist.
+If you seek further deep healing through an art therapy exercise, I encourage you to participate in a group or individual session guided by a certified art therapist.
 I’m no art therapist, so I’ve compiled these exercises as a suggestion based on common practices among art therapy communities.
 Professional art therapists are capable to further assist you if you want to explore deeper.

 As an additional activity to all of these exercises, you can have a dialogue with yourself and the completed artwork.
 Try writing about your experience and results on a piece of paper.
 You may find words for what was hard to verbalize before.
-Or perhaps you will discover hidden emotions deep within that were hard to recognize.
+Perhaps you will also discover hidden emotions deep within that were hard to recognize.
 It’s okay if you still cannot find adequate words to verbalize everything.
-Focusing on the art will at least give you a new refreshing perspective and a pleasant outlet for self-expression.
+Focusing on the art will at least give you a new refreshing perspective and a pleasant outlet for self-expression and creativity.

 → Looking to improve your mental health?
 Try the SELF MIND app FREE for 1 week!